 33 My next piano teacher might have been good, but by that time I wasn’t in the mood to play anymore.
 I had one recital where I not only played the piece I needed to play perfectly, but I don’t remember playing it.
 I went on a cartoon daydream when I started playing the song and the cartoon in my mind ended at the same time the song did.
 That was the last time I played piano for the next 3 years.

 34 Even though I was a small kid, I got good at every sport I played except soccer.
 I also developed a bad temper; I didn’t just want to win, I wanted to crush.

 35 As good as I thought I was, and my friends thought I was, I never made an all star team.
-I learned on a fluke 20 years later that the coaches thought anyone could play outfield so they loaded the team with pitchers and put them in the outfield.
+I learned on a fluke 20 years later that the coaches thought that though I was good, anyone could play outfield.
+So they loaded the team with pitchers and put them in the outfield.
 Sigh…

 36 I won many bowling trophies, and a few times I was listed in national youth bowling magazines, which was really cool.